EternityForest/AnyoneCanDoIt/README.md

 ### The Dreaded Chopstick

-Absolutely reject any design that involves bending some part in, wedging it at an odd angle, and possibly pushing something out of the way with  chopstick.
+Absolutely reject any design that involves bending some part in, wedging it at an odd angle, and possibly pushing something out of the way with a chopstick.

 Hands and tools should never go where eyes cannot, nor should there be any step where the act of closing a box can easily affect the (Now non-inspectable) contents